 Disagreements can happen in any setting, but an HOA Board meeting is prime real estate for differing opinions.
 That’s the value of having a Board of Directors—you have different experiences and opinions brought to life so you can evaluate what is best for your community.
 Healthy disagreement is one of the hallmarks of a successful HOA Board as opposed to apathy that identifies a dysfunctional or non-engaged team.
 Setting guidelines for conflict and knowing how to move on after a disagreement is an important part of team leadership.

 The best way to heal war wounds is “business as usual”.
-According to these Ventura property managers it’s important that your Board members be able to disagree and then get back to back to business.
+According to Worthington Flowers it’s important that your Board members be able to disagree and then get back to back to business.
 Here are some guiding principles to review with your Board members to help them disagree without burning bridges.

 Choose conflicts wisely.
 You need to avoid the reputation of disagreeing on everything, so choose something that is meaningful to voice disagreement.